RossCampbellDev/home-lab-test-restoro/README.md

 two odd looking processes...
 PID: "20...0" and "393216".  can't proc dump either, neither has a PPID.  perhaps it's simply incomplete data

+## Wireshark
+Not much traffic seemed to be happening - the IGMP and LLMNR traffic mentioned above didn't seem to indicate anything suspicious.
+Looks like the malware was not trying to communicate with any servers or controllers immediately following the install

 #malwareanalysis #digitalforensics #reverseengineering #incidentresponse #indicatorsofcompromise